dappur/framework/README.md

 # Dappur PHP Framework

-A PHP application framework crafted using Slim, Twig, Eloquent and Sentinel designed to get you from clone to production in a matter of minutes.
+A stylish PHP application framework crafted using Slim, Twig, Eloquent and Sentinel designed to get you from clone to production in a matter of minutes.

 Built on the Slim PHP Micro Framework, Twig templating engine, Eloquent ORM database interactions, Phinx database migrations, Sentinel user management, Monolog w/ Logentries Support, form validation with CSRF protection, cookie management, database controlled config and Cloudinary CMS integration.